Elyh Harrison: Club career

 As a youth player, Harrison joined the youth academy of Premier League side West Ham.
 Subsequently, he joined the youth academy of Stevenage.
 In 2022, he joined the youth academy of Premier League side Manchester United and helped the under-18 team win the 2024 Premier League Cup.
 Two years later, he was sent on loan to Chester, where he made eighteen league appearances.

 On 22 July 2025, Harrison joined League Two club Shrewsbury Town on a season-long loan deal.

+On 28 July 2026, Harrison joined Scottish Championship side Greenock Morton on a season-long loan deal.

 International career

 Harrison played for the England national under-18 football team and the England national under-19 football team.
 English newspaper Manchester Evening News wrote in 2024 that he was "one of the most promising homegrown goalkeepers of his generation".
 Through his parents, he is eligible to play for the South Africa national soccer team.